07 November,2024 10:07 PM IST | Mumbai | Raaina Jain

 Already a member?
 Login

-When 55-year-old Manav's' mother got diagnosed with cancer in 1993, it came as a shock for the entire family.
+When Manav's' mother got diagnosed with cancer in early 1990s, it came as a shock for the entire family.
 "It was shocking.
 It wasn't even the last thing we were expecting.
 When we got the news, we just didn't know what to do," he shares, adding, "In those times, the awareness about cancer was limited and we felt helpless.
 We went to several doctors before we could get the right treatment for her.
 To see my mom go through all the effects was heartbreaking."

 National Cancer Awareness Day is observed in India on November 7 to raise awareness about the disease and its treatment.
-While the resources and support for cancer patients have only been increasing over the years, the role of family caregivers in the journey of cancer treatment and recovery is often overlooked, and the support they need is often neglected.
+While the resources and support for cancer patients have been increasing over the years, the role of family caregivers in the journey of cancer treatment and recovery is often overlooked, and the support they need is often neglected.
 Caring for a family member or friend with cancer comes with a lot of responsibility and can be challenging.

 Dr. Indoo Ammbulkar, Director- Medical Oncology, HCG Cancer Center, Borivali, states, "As a caregiver, you provide physical and emotional support, playing a very significant role in their journey."

-Besides extending physical and logistic support like helping them with day-to-day activities, taking them for treatment sessions, etc., caregivers also have to play other roles.
+Besides extending physical and logistical support like helping them with day-to-day activities, taking them for treatment sessions, etc., caregivers also have to play other roles.
 Dr. Ammbulkar suggests the following ways family and friends can support patients:

 Get the facts right